How to self-recover assets?

 Your Ownbit crypto assets are generic and highly available, and their security and availability are not dependent on Ownbit.
 This article teaches you how to recover crypto assets through self-service when there is a downtime or other unexpected situation on the Ownbit server.

-1. Recovery by mnemonics
+1. Recovery by mnemonic phrase

 2. Restore by private key import

-Ownbit supports export of private keys (wallet management -> export private key), and imports the private key into other wallets that support the import of the corresponding coin, which can easily recover the assets at the corresponding address.
+Ownbit supports export of private keys (Wallet management -> Export Private Key), and imports the private key into other wallets that support the import of the corresponding coin, which can easily recover the assets at the corresponding address.

 3. Recovery of BTC Segregated Witness Assets